tergite/tergite-autocalibration/README.md

 - [`spi_config.toml`] The configuration for the SPI rack (only necessary if you are running two qubit calibrations).

-- [`calibration_config.toml`] Define which qubits/couplers are calibrated and what are the calibration parameters for a specific node.
+- [`node_config.toml`] Define which qubits/couplers are calibrated and what are the calibration parameters for a specific node.

 Configuration packages for specific devices can be found in `data/devices`.